Heather Lake

 As it climbs, the trail becomes increasingly rugged, often worn to rocks and roots that can be treacherous to navigate, especially when wet.
 Be prepared with traction gear of choice.
 Given its short distance and relative ease of access, the trail is a popular destination.
 Those seeking more solitude may wish to visit on a less-frequented weekday.
 Aside from the occasional chatter of other hikers, no sounds of civilization mar the alpine tranquility of birdsong and tumbling rills wafting across the stony lake basin.

 Happily, not all giants were lost to the woodsman’s saw.
-At approximately 1.25 miles/2.00 km from the trailhead, the trail enters mature woodland where old-growth forest, mostly western redcedar (Thuja plicata), still thrives.
+At approximately 1.25 miles/2.00 km from the trailhead, the trail enters mature woodland where old-growth forest still thrives, mostly western redcedar (Thuja plicata).

 While few blooms brighten the deep forest shadows about the trail, coastal brookfoam (Boykinia occidentalis) (left) is abundant, joined here and there by red elderberries (Sambucus racemosa) (center) and cut-leaved foamflowers (Tiarella trifoliata) (right).
-Heather Lake Trail, July 16, 2021.
+Heather Lake Trail, Washington.

 Worn by legion successive footfalls, the upper (and steeper) half of the trail is frequently reduced to bare rock and matted roots that can be challenging to navigate, especially when wet.
 (The trail in this photo clambers over the nearly adult-high rock on the left of the tree in the center.)
 Be prepared with traction gear of your choice.
-Heather Lake Trail, July 16, 2021.
+Heather Lake Trail, Washington.

 Heather Lake gathers beneath Mount Pilchuck‘s very eaves.
 Upon reaching the lakeshore, the trail diverges in either direction to encircle the lake.
-Heather Lake Trail, September 02, 2012.
+Heather Lake Trail, Washington.

 Boardwalks carry the trail over boggy areas of the lakeside.
-Heather Lake Trail, July 16, 2021.
+Heather Lake Trail, Washington.

 The lake’s loop trail presents varying vantages of the pooled water and surrounding environs.
 Along the northern shore, keep watch for perfectly mirrored abstracts conjured by the lake’s looking glass.
-Heather Lake Trail, July 16, 2021.
+Heather Lake Trail, Washington.

 Above the lake, look — and listen — for waterfalls coursing down Mount Pilchuck‘s nearly vertical face from unseen snowfields far above.
-Heather Lake Trail, July 16, 2021.
+Heather Lake Trail, Washington.

 Along the lake, keep an eye out for the “Elephant Tree,” a curiously crooked mountain hemlock (Tsuga mertensiana) doubling its trunk beside the trail.
 Such growth patterns are actually common around the lake basin, likely the result of injuries sustained from the press of snowpack and avalanches in the harsh alpine environment.

-Many early-summer wildflowers brighten the lakeside, including, first column, top to bottom, slender bog orchids (Plantanthera stricta) and white rein orchids (P. dilatata); second column, top to bottom, western false asphodels (Triantha occidentalis), rose spiraea, or, hardhack (Spiraea douglasii), and subalpline fleabanes (Erigeron glacialis); third column, top to bottom, purple monkey-flowers (Erythranthe lewisii), thimbleberries (Rubus parviflorus), and sharptooth angelica (Angelica arguta); fourth column, top to bottom, sylvan goatsbeard (Aruncus dioicus), common cow-parsnips (Heracleum maximum syn.
-H. lanatum), and alpine, or, American bistorts (Bistorta bistortoides); fifth column, top to bottom, Columbia lilies (Lilium columbianum), subalpine spiraea (S. splendens), and western bunchberries (Cornus unalaschkensis); and sixth column, top to bottom, queen’s cups (Clintonia uniflora), arrowleaf groundsels (Senecio triangularis), and copperbushes (Elliottia pyroliflora).
-Heather Lake Trail, July 16, 2021.
+Many early-summer wildflowers brighten the lakeside, including, first column, top to bottom, slender bog orchids (Plantanthera stricta) and white rein orchids (P. dilatata); second column, western false asphodels (Triantha occidentalis), rose spiraea, or, hardhack (Spiraea douglasii), and subalpline fleabanes (Erigeron glacialis); third column, purple monkey-flowers (Erythranthe lewisii), thimbleberries (Rubus parviflorus), and sharptooth angelica (Angelica arguta); fourth column, sylvan goatsbeard (Aruncus dioicus), common cow-parsnips (Heracleum maximum syn.
+H. lanatum), and alpine, or, American bistorts (Bistorta bistortoides); fifth column, Columbia lilies (Lilium columbianum), subalpine spiraea (Spiraea splendens), and western bunchberries (Cornus unalaschkensis); and sixth column, queen’s cups (Clintonia uniflora), arrowleaf groundsels (Senecio triangularis), and copperbushes (Elliottia pyroliflora).
+Heather Lake Trail, Washington.

 Lichens, too, add interest along the way, including some with truly colorful forms and names like fairy barf (Icmadophila ericetorum) (upper row) and toy soldiers (Cladonia bellidiflora) (lower row).
 The bright globules these lichens sport are their apothecia, or, the fruiting bodies that produce their spores.